Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training: Introduction

 One of the primary reasons that LLMs may exhibit unwanted conversational behaviors is that their language modeling objective during pre-training or supervised fine-tuning (SFT) is not directly aligned with this goal ~\citep{ouyang2022training}.
-While approaches like \citep{ouyang2022training} propose LLM ``alignment'' using reinforcement learning from human feedback \cite{christiano2017deep}, existing models still struggle with conversational tasks spanning multiple turns~\citep{wang2023mint}.
-This is partly due to the fact that existing RLHF approaches do not directly optimize for pragmatic skills (e.g. \cite{bai2022training}).
-Moreover, there is often high variance in the target distribution of a particular use case, so it is imperative that downstream adaptation approaches are able to teach an LLM generalizable policies.
-Given sufficient in-distribution training data, this may be feasible with standard tuning approaches.
-But, policy learning can be particularly challenging given limited data~\citep{chen2022weakly, dong2023abilities}, and high-quality conversation collection can be difficult for reasons such as privacy concerns~\cite{chen2023places}.
+While approaches like \citet{ouyang2022training} propose LLM ``alignment'' using post-training approaches like reinforcement learning from human feedback (RLHF) \citep{christiano2017deep}, existing models still struggle with conversational tasks spanning multiple turns~\citep{wang2023mint}.
+This is partly due to the fact that existing approaches do not directly optimize for pragmatic skills (e.g. \citet{bai2022training}).
+Moreover, there is often high variance in the target distribution of a particular use case, so it is imperative that downstream adaptation approaches can effectively steer LLM policies.
+Given large-scale in-distribution training data, this may be feasible with standard SFT or RLHF.
+But, dialogue policy learning can be particularly challenging given limited data~\citep{chen2022weakly, dong2023abilities} and collecting high-quality conversational datasets can be difficult for reasons such as annotation costs and privacy concerns~\citep{chen2023places}.